New press secretary hails barrier breakers who paved way

 “The press plays a vital role in our democracy and we need a strong and independent press now more than ever,” she said.
 “We might not see eye to eye here in this room all the time, which is OK.
 That give and take is so incredibly healthy and it’s a part of our democracy and I look forward to engaging with all of you on that.”

-Psaki weighed in from the sidelines.
+Psaki weighed in on Twitter.

-“Proud to know you @PressSec,” using Jean-Pierre’s new Twitter handle.
+“Proud to know you @PressSec,” she tweeted, using Jean-Pierre’s new Twitter handle.
 “Representation matters.
 Great job on day one.
 Rooting for you from home.”

 Jean-Pierre worked on Biden’s presidential campaign before following him to the White House.
 Before the campaign, she was the chief public affairs officer of the progressive group MoveOn and a political analyst for NBC and MSNBC.
 She also worked on political affairs in President Barack Obama’s White House and on his reelection campaign, as well as numerous other Democratic political campaigns.